PCC GovernanceHome / Church Life / Get Involved / Parochial Church Council / PCC Governance

 - Prior to each substantive PCC meeting a signed notice specifying the time and place of the meeting is posted at or near the principal door of the church.
 Not less than seven days before the meeting a notice is posted, or emailed, to every member of the PCC together with the meeting agenda.
 [CRR Appendix II (4)]

 - St Mary’s PCC has resolved that minutes of PCC meetings are only made available to PCC members.
 However persons whose names are on the church Electoral Roll may have access to the approved minutes of PCC meetings, although how this access can be arranged is not clear.
-[CRR Appendix II (12) (f),(g)] However a brief summary of each meeting is occasionally published in the Plumtree Church magazine.
+[CRR Appendix II (12) (f),(g)] A brief summary of each meeting used to be published in the Plumtree Church magazine, but this has been discontinued.

 - Members of the PCC are entrusted with the PCC's funds.
 They must [PCCA 1.5]: